V0lk3n/V0lk3n.github.io/writeup/UTCTF2024/UTCTF2024-WriteUp.md

 Zip Slip is a directory traversal which is exploited when the archive are extracted, using this vulnerability, we are able to upload any files on the target system and then call them, or wait for the system to call them itself.

-As we know that our content is read, this mean that once the archive extracted, the content is called too.
+As we know that our content is read, this mean that once the archive is extracted, the content is called too.
 This should exploit the vulnerability with success.

 For more information about `Zip Slip` refer to the link bellow :